www.rematters.co.uk © 2011

 2017-2018 Bullying and Belief Project

-We want to create a number of 3-5 minute films that could be used in RE, PSHE or citizenship lessons at primary and secondary, which investigate stories of those who have suffered from religious bullying in Newham.
+We have created a number of 3-5 minute films that could be used in RE, PSHE or citizenship lessons at primary and secondary, which investigate stories of those who have suffered from religious bullying in Newham.
 We think these films would then provide teachers with small stories focusing on facts and effects of different people’s experiences.
 We would embed within them questions for classes to consider and discuss helping to educate pupils into greater appreciation diversity.
 We believe that providing materials that help pupils to talk well around religion is essential in our schools.

 2016-2017 Religious Legacy Project